What we’re about

 This event is sponsored by HumanistsMN.
 If you are not yet a member, please consider joining to help us cover our costs and build the humanist movement.
 Not ready to join?
 Donations are gratefully accepted!
 Join or donate at humanistsmn.org.

-These sessions are being sponsored by HumanistsMN, a local community of humanists, agnostics, atheists, and freethinkers.
+These events are being sponsored by HumanistsMN, a local community of humanists, agnostics, atheists, and freethinkers.
 We are a volunteer-powered, secular non-profit organization with the goals of strengthening our community, connecting with others, promoting educational opportunities, and defending basic human rights.

 If you’re already a dues-paying member, our appreciation for supporting humanism.
 If you haven’t yet joined, please consider doing so and help contribute to a world that very much needs more reason and compassion.
 Join, donate, or learn more at https://humanistsmn.org.